 To enable Secure Code Warrior to recruit employees and assess potential candidates, that is to:

-For legitimate interests to enable Secure Code Warrior to conduct business
+For legitimate interest to enable Secure Code Warrior to,

 Secure Code Warrior (SCW) works with certain service providers (both locally and abroad) to run our business operations and to ensure that we can provide our contracted services to you.
 These service providers might (depending on the terms of their contracts with us) process your data:

 Here is a full list of Secure Code Warrior’s service providers - our service providers are sometimes also referred to as Subprocessors on our website and/ or in any associated policies and terms and conditions.